gvwilson/thirdbit/src/fiction/eimin/index.md

 His smile reminded me of Razi's.
 "Why did they do anything?"
-He scrambled to his feet (less elegantly than Razi would have) and tucked his notebook into his *deel*.
+He scrambled to his feet (less elegantly than Razi would have) and tucked his notebook into his deel.
 "Would you like to give me a tour?"

 I had never been a tour guide before,